The following is a guide to the various options available for foreigners wishing to finance their real estate purchase in Japan.

 |FOR NON-RESIDENTS (EG. ANYONE CURRENTLY LIVING AND WORKING OVERSEAS)|

 There are very limited options for offshore buyers who want to borrow from a bank in Japan.
 You may be able to borrow from a bank in your own country, but please be aware that difficulties in pre-approval and differences in loan approval times and valuations may result in sellers rejecting offers from buyers who require offshore financing.
+You may also face some difficulty selling the property in the future if it has a lien from an offshore bank.

 Important points to remember: